You are here

 Skyland offers better views of the Shenandoah Valley from most of its rooms.
 Big Meadows is surrounded by a hardwood forest, and while good views are available from several locations, most views from guest rooms are obscured by trees.

-Big Meadows Lodge offers six categories of rooms ranging from rustic cabins and rooms in the main lodge that rent for $106 per night, to $161 for more modern Blue Ridge rooms and ten large Mountain Top rooms, the latter of which have wood-burning fireplaces but no particularly good views.
-Traditional Lodge Rooms are relatively nice, but without a view, and rent for $125.
-Five units, including one cabin, have two bedrooms but rent for the same price as units with a single bedroom.
-These are great for families with children.
+Big Meadows Lodge offers five categories of rooms ranging from rustic cabins and rooms in the main lodge that rent for $200 per night, to $279 for more modern Blue Ridge rooms and ten large Mountain Top rooms, the latter of which have wood-burning fireplaces but no particularly good views.
+Traditional Lodge Rooms are relatively nice, but without a view, and rent for $225.
+The newly-renovated cabins feature one double bed and only allow a maximum of two people.
+These start at $224 per night.

 Lewis Mountain Cabins